yash5015/yash5015/README.md

 Hello Everyone!
-I'm Yash Kumar, pursuing Btech from ABESIT, Ghaziabad.
+I'm Yash Kumar, just completed Btech from ABESIT, Ghaziabad.
 I'm Always willing to innovate new things which can improve existing technology.
 I am looking for an opportunity in the organization where I could put all my skills and abilities for the betterment of the organization along with self-growth as a person.

-- 🔭 I’m currently working on HTML5, CSS3, JavaScript,  Django, ReactJS.
-- 🌱 I’m currently learning Full Stack Development.
+- 🔭 Full Stack Web Developer(ReactJs, Django) and Mobile Development(React Naitve).
-- 👯 I’m looking to collaborate on Projects,Tech Articles.
+- 👯 looking to collaborate on Projects,Tech Articles.
 - 💬 Talk to me about Problem Solving, Web Development, Open Source.
 - 😄 Words that describe me - Self-motivated, Optimistic, Punctual, Kind, Joyful😀.
 - 📄  Please have a look at my [Portfolio](https://yash5015.github.io/).
 Feel free to share feedback and suggestions!